wjiayis/NUS-BT1101-SampleCode/[SC]-Descriptive-Analytics/[SC]-Sampling-and-Estimation/[M]-Sample-Size-Determination_Proportion.md

 ### Sample Size Determination for Proportion
-- With no information, use π = 0.5
 **_Sample Task:</br>
 Determine number of voters to poll to ensure a sampling error of at most ± 2%._**
 **Actual Code**